-There are no laws that prevent you from visiting a doctor without your parents or guardians.
+There are no laws that stop you from seeing the doctor without your parents or guardians.
 However, if you plan on going alone, you should contact the doctors’ office beforehand to confirm you want the appointment to be kept private.

-While a doctor can attend an appointment with you without your parents or guardians, a doctor can only give you medical treatment (for example, prescribe you medication) if you give informed consent.
-Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment, and any alternative treatments that may be available.
+While you can see a doctor without your parents or guardians, a doctor can only give you medical treatment (eg prescribe you medication) if you give informed consent (except in emergencies where it is necessary to save your life or prevent serious damage to your health).
+Before you can give your consent to medical treatment, the doctor must make sure you understand the medical advice they have given you, the consequences of any treatment and any alternative treatments that may be available.

-If you are under 18 whether you can consent to medical treatment will depend on the type of treatment and whether your doctor thinks you understand the advantages and risks of the treatment.
-When making this decision your doctor may consider;
+If you are under 18 whether you can consent to medical treatment will depend on whether the doctor thinks you fully understand the treatment, and any risks or consequences.
+Your doctor might consider:

 Most of the time simple visits to the doctor will be paid for by Medicare.
 However, depending on the doctor and medical treatment you have you might need to pay a fee.

 Medicare is a government service that pays some or all of the cost for Australian citizens, Australian permanent residents and other persons living in Australia to receive certain medical services (like visits to the doctor, dentist or hospital).
 In order to use Medicare you must have a Medicare card.
 Information about Medicare cards can be found here.

 Not all medical services will be paid for by Medicare.
 You should ask about payment options before you make your appointment with your doctor.
 In particular, you should ask:

 |Bulk billing||When your doctor accepts your Medicare card as payment for the appointment.|

 |Gap||The left over amount that you have to pay when Medicare does not cover the whole cost of the appointment.|